spy4x/seed/README.md

 🕑 own styles library
 🕑 mobile-first, responsive
 🕑 How to manage styles on component level? (no component-level styles)
-🕑 How to show nice initial loader on app start? (index.html)
 #### Forms & "Editor" component
 🕑 Handle input & output better (prevent infinite cycle and dirty hacks to avoid it)
 🕑 Keep form state in store to be able to disable buttons based on form validity